crclark/foundationdb-haskell/README.md

 Unfinished Haskell bindings for the FoundationDB C client.
-Currently consists of one untested module which is 1:1 equivalent to the [functions exported by the C API](https://apple.github.io/foundationdb/api-c.html).
-The plan is to build an idiomatic Haskell library on top of it, which will probably live in another repository.
+Currently contains FFI bindings to all of the C API, plus a WIP `Transaction` monad for running transactions.
+So far, it's mostly untested.

 ### Generating options from `fdb.options`